 Effective March 3, 2015 (the "Effective Date"), CCOH entered into an employment agreement (the "Wells Employment Agreement") with Mr. Wells.
 The Wells Employment Agreement has an initial term (the "Initial Term") that ends on March 2, 2019 and thereafter provides for automatic four-year extensions, unless either CCOH or Mr. Wells gives prior notice electing not to extend the agreement.
 Subject to the termination provisions described below, Mr. Wells will receive a base salary from CCOH at a rate no less than \$750,000 per year, which shall be increased at CCOH's discretion.
 Mr. Wells will also have the opportunity to earn an annual performance bonus (the "Performance Bonus") from CCOH for the achievement of financial and performance criteria established by CCOH and approved in the annual budget.
 The target performance bonus that may be earned will be not less than 100% of Mr. Wells' base salary amount (the "Target Bonus").
-For 2016, Mr. Wells received an annual bonus of \$784,385, including an additional bonus in respect of 2016 performance of \$50,000.
+For 2017, Mr. Wells received an annual bonus of \$551,396.
 In addition to the annual bonus, Mr. Wells is also eligible for an additional long-term incentive opportunity (the "Long-Term Incentive Amount") from CCOH with an approximate value of \$1,000,000 for each award, consistent with other comparable positions pursuant to the terms of the award agreement(s), taking into consideration demonstrated performance and potential, and subject to approval by the board of directors or the compensation committee of CCOH, as applicable.
-The Wells Employment Agreement also entitles Mr. Wells for the attorneys' fees incurred by Mr. Wells in connection with the negotiation of the Wells Employment Agreement and ancillary documents, up to a maximum reimbursement of \$25,000 in the aggregate.
-The Wells Employment Agreement also contains a customary confidentiality provision that survives Mr. Wells' termination of employment, as well as customary non-competition and non-solicitation provisions that apply during employment and for the 12-mont
+The Wells Employment Agreement also entitles Mr. Wells to participate in all employee welfare benefit plans in which other similarly situated employees of CCOH may participate.
+CCOH will reimburse Mr. Wells for the attorneys' fees incurred by Mr. Wells in connection with the negotiation of the Wells Employment Agreement and ancillary documents, up to a maximum reimbursement of \$25,000 in the aggregate.
+The Wells Employment Agreement also contains a customary confidentiality provision that survives Mr. Wells' termination of employment, as well as customary non-competition a